 - Take advantage of its proximity to the Egadi Islands and organize a day trip from Trapani to Favignana or an excursion from Trapani to Levanzo!

 Although Trapani is not a very big city, it offers various services to its visitors.

-In Trapani and throughout the province there are various hospitals and clinics.
+In Trapani and around its province, there are various hospitals and clinics.
 A tourist medical service is also available from June to September.

 Important phone numbers for your stay in Trapani

 Here are some numbers that could prove useful during your stay in Trapani:

 - Trapani Police Headquarters: +390923598111

 - Emergency medical service: +390923805258

 As Trapani is quite small, it is a city that can be easily explored on foot or by bike.
 In fact, you can rent a bicycle for just €8 per day.